 By collecting, describing, arranging and managing print and electronic information resources, we facilitate student learning, and support and encourage scholarship and research.
 Reference librarians work collaboratively with students and faculty on research projects, assisting with identifying and locating appropriate information.
 We use modern technology to bring the virtual library and remote reference to our students and faculty off campus.

 The uniqueness of our collection is demonstrated by the large amount of original cataloguing created at the Library.
 Our resource sharing partnerships with CUNY, bibliographic utilities, consortia and other institutions enable us to provide access to materials outside our mission area.

 We are committed to supporting the college's goal of ensuring that our students gain the information competency skills they require in successfully navigating the increasingly complex information environment.
 We endeavor to educate our students and prepare them for a changing world by teaching information skills, promoting critical thinking, and encouraging lifelong learning.
 We do this through workshops, classes and individualized instruction at the reference desk.
-Virtual reference service is provided through email.
-As an integral part of our bibliographic instruction program, we create research guides, bibliographies and other instructional resources, making them available on-line and in paper.
+Virtual reference service is provided through email and chat.
+As an integral part of our bibliographic instruction program, we create research guides, bibliographies and other instructional resources, making them available online and in paper.